lore-w/jquery-pjax/README.md

-`timeout` | 650 | ajax timeout in milliseconds after which a full refresh is forced `push` | true | use [pushState][] to add a browser history entry upon navigation `replace` | false | replace URL without adding browser history entry `maxCacheLength` | 20 | maximum cache size for previous container contents `version` | | a string or function returning the current pjax version `scrollTo` | 0 | vertical position to scroll to after navigation.
-To avoid changing scroll position, pass `false`.
+`timeout` | 650 | ajax timeout in milliseconds after which a full refresh is forced `push` | true | use [pushState][] to add a browser history entry upon navigation `replace` | false | replace URL without adding browser history entry `maxCacheLength` | 20 | maximum cache size for previous（先前de、以前的） container contents `version` | | a string or function returning the current pjax version `scrollTo` | 0 | vertical position to scroll to after navigation.
+To avoid（避免） changing scroll position, pass `false`.
 `type` | `"GET"` | see [$.ajax][]
 `dataType` | `"html"` | see [$.ajax][]
-`container` | | CSS selector for the element where content should be replaced `url` | link.href | a string or function that returns the URL for the ajax request `target` | link | eventually the `relatedTarget` value for [pjax events](#events) `fragment` | | CSS selector for the fragment to extract from ajax response
+`container` | | CSS selector for the element where content should be replaced `url` | link.href | a string or function that returns the URL for the ajax request `target` | link | eventually the `relatedTarget` value for [pjax events](#events) `fragment` | | CSS selector for the fragment（碎片） to extract（提取） from ajax response

 You can change the defaults globally by writing to the `$.pjax.defaults` object: